 - SCAN 3251 - Arctic Noir: Environment, Landscape and Literature of the Far North

-- SCAN 3301 - Radical Nationalism in Northern Europe
+- SCAN 3301 - Radical Nationalism in Northern Europe (course not likely to be offered in near future; substitutes may be available)

 - SWED 3010 - Advanced Swedish Language 1